-Full-body side impact sled test data set (Maltese et al., 2002)
+Full-body side impact sled test data set (Maltese et al., 2002).
 For the sled test data set, normalization procedures were evaluated for all test conditions that contained three or more subjects after a subject exclusion evaluation.
 Subjects were excluded if they failed a conservation of momentum check (Nusholtz et al., 2007) or if there was significant "leaning" which was defined as the pelvis contacting the flat wall more than 10 ms after the thorax (Irwin et al., 2005).
 Four test conditions with three or more subjects remained for the evaluation after subject exclusion: Rigid High-Speed Flat Wall (RHF), Padded High-Speed Flat Wall (PHF), Rigid Low-Speed Flat Wall (RLF), and Padded Low-Speed Flat Wall (PLF).

 The thoracic deflection for each subject was obtained by averaging the half-deflections measured by the upper and middle thoracic chestband signals (if they both existed), or using the half-deflection from either the upper or the middle thoracic chestband signals (if only one existed).
-Although Maltese (2002) calculated both full- and half-deflections, halfdeflections were utilized in this study as they were deemed more relevant for comparison with an ATD.
+The abdominal deflection for each subject was obtained from the half-deflection as measured by the bottom (abdominal) chest band signal.
+If the bottom chest band signal was not available, then the thoracic deflection was used for abdominal deflection.
+Although Maltese et al. (2002) calculated both full- and half-deflections, halfdeflections were utilized in this study as they were deemed more relevant for comparison with an ATD.

-The normalization techniques were applied to several signal groups from the four sled test conditions including multiple time-histories (Thorax Loadwall, Abdomen Loadwall, Pelvis Loadwall, Upper Spine Y accel, Lower Spine Y accel, Pelvis Y accel, Thoracic Deflection) as well as the force-deflection responses for the thorax (F-D Thorax).
+The normalization techniques were applied to several signal groups from the four sled test conditions including multiple time-histories (Thorax load wall, Abdomen load wall, Pelvis load wall, Upper Spine Y-acceleration, Lower Spine Y-acceleration, Pelvis Y-acceleration, and Thoracic Deflection) as well as the two-dimensional force-deflection responses for both the thorax and abdomen.

-Lateral and oblique pendulum side impact data set (Shaw et al., 2006)
+Component-level thorax pendulum impact data set (Shaw et al., 2006).
 For the pendulum impact data set, normalization procedures were evaluated for both the lateral impact test condition and the oblique impact test condition, and no subjects were excluded based on the criteria discussed above.

-Shaw (2006) only reported results for full-deflection of the thorax, but half-deflections were also calculated in the study and the corresponding electronic data was obtained via personal communication and used for this evaluation to be consistent with the full-body sled test data set.
+Shaw et al. (2006) only reported results for full-deflection of the thorax, but half-deflections were also calculated in the study and the corresponding electronic data was obtained via personal communication and used for this evaluation to be consistent with the full-body sled test data set.

-The signal groups analyzed for both the lateral and oblique test conditions included the force-time histories (Force), deflection-time histories (Deflection), and force-deflection responses (F-D).
+The signal groups analyzed for both the lateral and oblique test conditions included the force-time histories, deflection-time histories, and force-deflection responses.